-Our Company also designs its own proprietary polymer photonic integrated circuits (otherwise termed a polymer PIC).
+Our Company also designs its own proprietary Photonic Integrated Circuits (otherwise termed a polymer PIC).
 A polymer PIC is a photonic device that integrates several photonic functions on a single chip.
-We believe that our technology can enable the ultra-miniaturization needed to increase the number of photonic functions residing on a semiconductor chip to create a progression like what was seen in the computer integrated circuits, commonly referred to as Moore's Law.
+We believe that our technology can enable the ultra-miniaturization footprint needed to increase the number of photonic functions residing on a semiconductor chip to create a progression like what was seen in the computer integrated circuits, commonly referred to as Moore's Law.
 One type of integration is to combine several instances of the same photonic functions such as a plurality of modulators to create a multi-channel polymer PIC.
 The number of channels can be varied depending on application.
-For example, the number of photonic components could increase by a factor of 8 or 16.
+For example, the number of photonic components could increase by a factor of 4, 8, or 16.
 Another type of integration is to combine different types of devices including from different technology bases such as the combination of a semiconductor laser with a polymer modulator.
-Our P^2IC^{TM} platform encompasses both these types of architecture.
+Our P2ICTM platform encompasses both these types of architecture.

 Current semiconductor photonic technology today is struggling to reach faster device speeds.
 Our modulator devices, enabled by our electro-optic polymer material systems, work at extremely high frequencies (wide bandwidths) and possess inherent advantages over current crystalline electro-optic material contained in most modulator devices such as bulk lithium niobate (LiNbO3), indium phosphide (InP), silicon (Si), and gallium arsenide GaAs).
 Our advanced electro-optic polymer platform is creating a new class of modulators such as the Polymer Stack TM, Polymer PlusTM, Polymer SlotTM, and associated PIC platforms that can address higher data rates in a lower cost, lower power consuming manner, smaller footprint (size) with much simpler data encoding techniques.
+Our electro-optic polymer material will boost the performance of standard PIC platforms such as silicon photonics and indium phosphide.

 Our electro-optic polymers can be integrated with other materials platforms because they can be applied as a thin film coating in a fabrication clean room such as may be found in semiconductor foundries using standard clean room tooling.
-This approach we call Polymer PlusTM.
+These approaches enable our Polymer $Plus^{TM}$ and Polymer $Slot^{TM}$ device platforms.
 Our polymers are unique in that they are stable enough to seamlessly integrate into existing CMOS, Indium Phosphide (InP), Gallium Arsenide (GaAs), and other semiconductor manufacturing lines.
-Of particular relevance are the integrated silicon photonics platforms that combine optical and electronic functions.
+Of relevance are the integrated silicon photonics platforms that combine optical and electronic functions.
 These include a miniaturized modulator for ultra-small footprint applications in which we term the Polymer SlotTM.
-This design is based on a slot modulator fabricated into semiconductor wafers that include both silicon and indium phosphide.
+This design is based on a slot modulator fabricated into semiconductor wafers that can include either silicon or indium phosphide.

 Our Company has a fabrication facility in Colorado to apply standard fabrication processes to our electro-optic polymers which create modulator devices.
 While our internal fabrication facility is capable of manufacturing modulator devices, we have partnered with commercial silicon-based fabrication companies that are called foundries who can scale our technology with volume quickly and efficiently.
 The process recipe for fabrication plants or foundries is called a 'process development kit' or PDK.
 We are currently working with commercial foundries to implement our electro-optic polymers into accepted PDKs by the foundries.
+One of the metrics for successful implementation of PDK is to receive working modulator chips.
 Our work with the foundries is being focused with the Polymer PlusTM and the Polymer SlotTM polymer modulators.